-Program Offer Type: Innovative/New Program Program Offer Stage: As Requested
+Program Offer Type: Innovative/New Program

 The Metro Supportive Housing Services Measure (Measure) provides that each county in the region will work with service providers and community partners to develop and implement programs that respond to the unique needs in their communities and to achieve goals and metrics for the region.
 To support regional coordination, the Measure, and the intergovernmental agreement that governs Measure funding, requires that each county contribute not less than 5% of its share of program funds each fiscal year to a Regional Strategies Implementation Fund (RSIF) to achieve regional investment strategies.
-This program offer supports regional investments of these funds and allocates the FY 2022 and FY 2023 balances of the County's required RSIF investment.
+This program offer supports regional investments of these funds.